0xbeedao/agent-arena/docs/lab-notes.md

 batch is having issues - I have a TODO in the queue-controller solution is to remove "event" and just have the data be the event - it gets posted to the event listener as a string event name

+## 2025-05-14 16:16:27

+Success!
+Removed that event, and made batches callback with a simple message event.